 To deal with the jagged edges problem, I elaborate ARIMA models for each monthly variable, in order to forecast the missing observations at the end of the series.
-In this way, to generate the quarterly GDP growth forecast, the BE, the DFM and the PCA are estimated from previously completed information sets with ARIMA equations.
+In this way, to generate the quarterly GDP growth forecast, the BE, the DF and the PC models are estimated from previously completed information sets with ARIMA equations.
 This allows me to compare the predictive power of each model regardless of how it deals with incomplete information sets.
-All this despite the fact that both the PCA and the DFM models could make forecasts of their own factors.
-Besides, it is important to mention that all results from this section were obtained with GDP data published until 2014-II, expect those of subsection 5.6, which were conducted in real time (from 2014-II to 2017-I).
+All this despite the fact that both the PC and the DF models could make forecasts of their own factors.
+It is important to mention that all results from this section were obtained with GDP data published until 2014-II, except those of subsection 5.6, which were conducted in real time (from 2014-II to 2017-I).

-5.1 BE Estimation
+5.1 BE model estimation

-I made the estimation of BE using CI-1 and CI-2, so I obtain the BE1 and BE2 models, respectively.
-Theoretically, a BE uses an OLS method for its estimation with lags of the variables included in the model; however, most of the aforementioned research propose ARIMA models with exogenous variables, which improve the accuracy of the estimates.
+I used the CI-1 and CI-2 data sets to obtain the BE1 and BE2 models, respectively.
+Theoretically, a BE model uses an OLS method for its estimation with lags of the variables included in the model; however, most of the aforementioned research proposes ARIMA models with exogenous variables to improve the accuracy of the estimates.
 Consequently, I estimate the following equation:

 ϕLytQ=θLεtQ+ψLXtQ (4)